Radiant, Elegant, Voguish, Irresistible, Vibrant, Enticing, Dazzling

 YES

-While a cranial prosthesis is a wig, it is classified as a cranial prosthesis if a diagnosed medical condition, treatment, or other clinical disease causes the hair loss necessitating the prosthetic.
-The hair loss requiring a hair prosthesis can be long-term or permanent, and the prosthesis can provide full or partial coverage.
-A cranial prosthesis offers those who've lost their hair a high-quality, comfortable hair replacement option usually covered by insurance.
+While a cranial prosthesis is a type of wig, it is specifically classified as a cranial prosthesis when hair loss is caused by a diagnosed medical condition, treatment, or clinical disease.
+This medical-grade prosthetic is designed to address hair loss that may be long-term or permanent, offering either full or partial coverage depending on the individual’s needs.
+A cranial prosthesis is more than just a wig—it is a high-quality, comfortable hair replacement solution, often covered by insurance.

 Wig Types